Kelvin229/deap_genetic_programming/README.md

 ```sh
 $ riceclf plot tmp/result.csv tmp/result.png
 ```
+- Now check the `tmp` folder for the results in the root directory of the project.
 4. For an individual run, create a folder `riceclf_output` using the following command:
 ```sh
 $ mkdir riceclf_output